biaslab/ForneyLab.jl/doc/src/diagnostics_reporting.rst

 Draw graphs and subgraphs
 -------------------------

 The ``draw(object)`` function visualizes the argument object.
 Messages that are present at the moment of rendering are denoted with filled black circles.
-Setting the optional keyword argument ``external_viewer=true`` will render the drawing in an external viewer.
+Setting the optional keyword argument ``external_viewer`` to one of the possible values (``:Default``, ``:iTerm``) will render the drawing in an external viewer of your choice.
 The related function ``drawPdf(object, filename)`` is similar to ``draw`` but writes the visualization to a pdf file.

 If you want to use graph visualizations, the GraphViz package needs to be installed.

 .. function:: draw(::FactorGraph)